-- A Fire Weather Index (pwsFWI) specially designed for personal weather stations (see scientific background and other blogs).
+- A Fire Weather Index (pwsFWI) specially designed for personal weather stations.
+See scientific background.

-- Graphs (Rain, Temperature, Wind, Solar - when available - and Miscellaneous);
+- (Climate) Graphs (Rain, Temperature, Wind, Solar - when available - and Miscellaneous);

 - YADR – Yet Another Dayfile Reader (subset of all data);